 - No official code repository, official/core development team or "endorsed" node implementation.
 Note that Bitcoin Cash is the only cryptocurrency in existence where an influential development team has been forcibly ejected from the project into a minority chain split by organic dispute from the community at large.

 - No central/official anything

-The entire ecosystem (miners, developers, community organisations, businesses and end users) operates entirely according to its own volition with no hierarchy or "official" designation of any kind.
-For example: as with everything else in the ecosystem, The Bitcoin Cash Podcast itself is simply a community run initiative which has no authority beyond the choice of Bitcoin Cash adopters to listen and anyone is free to create a competing podcast or information hub (even with literally the same name if they wanted, although that probably isn't an advisable marketing strategy).
+The entire Bitcoin Cash ecosystem (miners, developers, community organisations, businesses and end users) operates entirely according to its own volition with no hierarchy or "official" designation of any kind.
+For example: as with everything else in the ecosystem, The Bitcoin Cash Podcast itself is simply a community run initiative which has no authority beyond the choice of Bitcoin Cash adopters to listen.
+Anyone is free to create a competing podcast or information hub (even with literally the same name if they wanted, although that probably isn't an advisable marketing strategy).